funfungho/abzLinux/the_linux_command_line/archive/19_regular_expressions.md

 - As the popularity of Unix spread beyond the United States, there grew a need to support characters not found in US English.
 The ASCII table was expanded to use a full 8 bits, adding characters 128–255, which accommodated many more languages.
 - To support this capability, the POSIX standards introduced a concept called a *locale*, which could be adjusted to select the character set needed for a particular location.
     - We can see the language setting of our system using `echo $LANG`.
-- With this setting, POSIX-compliant applications will use a dictionary collation order rather than ASCII order.
+- With this setting (LANG="en_US.UTF-8"), POSIX-compliant applications will use a dictionary collation order rather than ASCII order.
     - A character range of `[A-Z]` when interpreted in dictionary order includes all of the alphabetic characters except the lowercase `a`.
 - To partially work around this problem, the POSIX standard includes a number of character classes that provide useful ranges of characters.

-    Character | class Description
+    Character class | Description
     --|--
     `[:alpha:]` | The alphabetic characters.
 In ASCII, equivalent to: `[A-Za-z]` `[:digit:]` | The numerals 0 through 9.